objektlabs/capacitor-app-updater/README.md

 ### Step 3 - Create a checksum file for the build

 Create a ```checksum.json``` file in the build folder that contains a checksum for the build overall as well as each individual file in the build.
+The checksums can be generated using any algorithm.
 ```json
 {
 	"id":"9d307fdcafb3f6f2fbcd47899df78652936cea00",